hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 and are scoped to schemas.
 Currently, they can be created only in `public` schema, as all other objects.

+### No mixing of formats

+Type Formats can not be mixed together.
+For example a `java` type can not be used as column inside of `portable` type or mapping or vice-versa.
+Violations are reported at runtime when using such mapping/type in a statement.

 ## References to types are symbolic

 - validated at run-time (also in mappings?)